Chris91ss/Gothic-Restaurant-Website/README.md

 ![Gallery Page](gifs/galleryGif.gif)

 ### 4. Contact Page
-Includes contact details, a map with the restaurant’s location, and a contact form.
+The contact page features the restaurant's contact details, social media links, a map showing the location, and a review panel displaying the restaurant’s rating (4.2/5 from 1,584 reviews).
+The review panel is clickable, allowing users to leave a review.
 ![Contact Page](gifs/contactGif.gif)

 ### 5. Language Switcher